Bagusdwik/speechRecognition/README.md

 # Speech Recognition

-Speech recognition for writing sentences that have been spoken and converted to text Enjoy it
+Speech recognition for writing sentences that have been spoken and converted to text.
+Enjoy it !!!!